 At first glance, $1M in fees does appear high as a percentage of a $6M fund (our original fundraising target).
-Specifically it represents 16.6% of the fund.
+Specifically, it represents 16.6% of the fund.
 In other words, 16.6% of the capital we raise goes to operating the fund rather than investing in startups.
-That kind of sucks, for our LPs (and for us).
 But what shocks most people is that it’s actually less than the fees taken in a more traditional 2/20 fund.
-We’ll break this down for you below and give you some insight into the ongoing costs of Notation Capital.
+We’ll break this down for you below and give you some insight into the ongoing costs at Notation I.

-At Notation Capital, largely with Naval’s guidance and help, we’ve taken a different approach, outlined below.
+At Notation, largely with Naval’s guidance and help, we’ve taken a different approach, outlined below.

-Notation Capital does not have a 2% management fee, but instead runs on a budget that we share with our LPs.
-We’ve capped the total expenses we can spend over the entire life of the fund at $1M (including salaries, office space, fund admin, legal, etc), and hopefully we’ll spend less than that.
+Notation does not have a 2% management fee, but instead runs on a budget that we share with our LPs.
+We’ve capped the total expenses we can spend over the entire life of the fund at $1M (including salaries, office space, fund admin, legal, etc.), and hopefully, we’ll spend less than that.
 We believe this transparency more fully aligns our spending with the interests of our LPs.

 Some of our Expected Costs:

-- Alex and I each pay ourselves on average $120k per year, in line with what most seed stage CEOs might pay themselves.
-Note that we’ve adjusted this average for life circumstances (Alex has two kids, I don’t).
-So Alex pays himself a little more and I pay myself a little less.
+- Alex and I each pay ourselves about $120k per year, in line with what most seed stage CEOs might pay themselves.

 - Fund admin, mainly tax and accounting costs us about $35k / year.
 So over 7 years, we expect this to cost approx. $245k.

 - Office Space costs $2,500 / month or $30k / year.

 - Legal cost $75k to set up the fund, and we expect some ongoing costs as well.

 - We have approx. $15k budget / year for travel, events, and other unforeseen costs.